Bergamasco Breed Summary

 Protective, Energetic, Weary, Intelligent and Independent

-These doggies were developed in North Italy, bred to herd and guard livestock in harsh environments and terrain.
-They are a very unique looking doggy with distinctive coats that form loose mats and cords.
+These dogs were developed in North Italy, bred to herd and guard livestock in harsh environments and terrain.
+They are very unique looking with distinctive coats that form loose mats and cords.

-They aren't the best breed for first time owners due to their powerful ways and better suit owners who have experience and knowledge of handling similar breeds.
-They are also very confident, though quite cautious by nature.
-These dogs also need plenty of access to outdoor space as they love to be outside!
+They're not the best breed for first-time owners due to their powerful ways and better suit owners who have experience and knowledge of handling similar breeds.
+They are very confident, though quite cautious in nature.
+These dogs need plenty of access to outdoor space as they love to be outside!

 Fun Fact: They are over 2,000 years old!